bocadilloproject/aiodine/README.md

 @aiodine.provider
 async def complex_resource():
     print("setting up complex resource…")
-    try:
     yield "complex"
-    finally:
     print("cleaning up complex resource…")
 ```

 > **Tip**: synchronous generator providers are also supported.

-> **Note**: session-scoped generator providers will only be cleaned up if using them in the context of a session.
+**Note**: session-scoped generator providers will only be cleaned up if using them in the context of a session.
 See [Sessions](#sessions) for details.

 ### Lazy async providers